-Bears take third at Inland Empire Championships cross country meet
+AREA ROUNDUP: Bears take third at Inland Empire Championships cross co...

 Shots — Portland 6, WSU 9.
 Saves — Portland: Bre Norris 3; WSU: Nadia Cooper 1.

-PRO BASKETBALLWSU’s Wells excels in NBA preseason
+WSU’s Wells excels in NBA preseason

 CHICAGO — Washington State alum Jaylen Wells continued to cement his role on the team that drafted him 39th overall in the 2024 NBA draft.